rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 data races are Undefined Behavior.
 When that is the case, safer `Relaxed` atomic volatile operations should be preferred to their non-atomic equivalents.

-But unfortunately, Rust supports a couple of platforms, such as the `nvptx` assembly used by NVidia GPUs, where `Relaxed` atomic ordering is either unsupported or emulated via a stream of hardware instructions that is more complex than plain loads and stores.
+But unfortunately, Rust supports a couple of targets, including the `nvptx` assembly used by NVidia GPUs and abstract machines like WASM, where `Relaxed` atomic ordering is either unsupported or emulated via a stream of instructions that is more complex than plain loads and stores.
 Supporting not-atomic volatile loads and stores is necessary to get minimal `Volatile` support on those platforms.

 Finally, unlike with atomics, the compiler is not allowed to optimize the above function into the following...